Wonderful service from start to finish.

 Can I sell my home if I have released equity?

 Releasing equity could be the right option for you if you are looking for an injection of funds; however you should be sure to research and seek the right advice so that you choose the optimum plan, particularly if you are considering moving property in the future.
 While equity release does not commit you to staying in your property, the various plans available may have certain restrictions on the types of properties you can move to.
-Zoe Fellows, Equity Release specialist, explains more here about equity release and whether you can move once you have released equity.
+Kiri Saunders-Brown, Equity Release specialist, explains more here about equity release and whether you can move once you have released equity.

 Before you sign up to an equity release plan, it is a requirement to seek both financial and legal advice to consider all of the options open to you.
 One of the reasons for this is to discuss your future plans as to whether it’s likely you’ll stay in your property.
 You may be looking to release equity to make renovations, in which case it is unlikely you would be looking to move.
 If you do wish to have the flexibility to transfer your loan to another property, you should ensure the plan and provider you choose allow you to do this.